-CONWAY COUNTY SCHOOL COUNTS!
-SCHOLARSHIP
+CONWAY COUNTY SCHOOL COUNTS SCHOLARSHIP

-Students with 95% attendance level in grades 9 - 12: The School Counts!
-Scholarship is a \$1,500 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM.
-Students receiving \$1,500 in other aid may receive a one-time \$250 book scholarship.
+Students with 95% attendance level in grades 9 - 12: The School Counts Scholarship is a \$1,500 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts criteria to attend UACCM.
+Students receiving \$1,500 in other aid may receive a \$250 book scholarship in the students first two semesters.

-Students with 90% attendance level in grades 9 - 12: The School Counts!
-Scholarship is a \$1,000 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts! criteria to attend UACCM.
-Students receiving \$1,000 in other aid may receive a one-time \$250 book scholarship.
+Students with 90% attendance level in grades 9 - 12: The School Counts Scholarship is a \$1,000 tuition/fee scholarship available for graduates of a Conway County high school who meet the School Counts criteria to attend UACCM.
+Students receiving \$1,000 in other aid may receive a \$250 book scholarship in the students first two semesters.

-Renewal: The tuition/fee scholarship may be renewable for up to three consecutive semesters if the student maintains a 2.50 semester and cumulative grade point average or higher and successfully completes at least 12 hours each semester, a total of at least 27 hours after the first year, and 42 hours after the third semester.
+The tuition/fee scholarship may be renewable for up to three consecutive semesters if the student maintains a 2.50 semester and cumulative GPA or higher and successfully completes at least 12 hours each semester, a total of at least 27 hours after the first year, and 42 hours after the third semester.
 Students must enroll in at least 12 hours each semester to be awarded this scholarship.

-Students must enroll full-time to receive the scholarship.
-(The tuition/fee scholarship and book scholarship cannot be combined.)
-UACCM must receive notification from the students high school that indicates they are a School Counts!
-Completer.
+The tuition/fee scholarship and book scholarship cannot be combined.
+UACCM must receive notification from the students high school that indicates they are a School Counts Completer.
 This scholarship may be expanded depending on the availability of funds.
 Contact the UACCM Financial Aid Office for details.
 No application necessary.